Spring Semester 2021 FAQs:

 IELTS: Screenshots are not accepted.
 Upload the scanned copy of your score report with the Test Report Form Number visible.

 TOEFL, IELTS, and Duolingo English Test scores expire two years from the test date.
 Your application must be submitted prior to the test score expiration date.
-If your score will expire shortly after your submission date, have an official score report sent to yourself and our office before the expiration date.
+If your score will expire before the start date of the program to which you are applying, you must provide your official scores to us at the time you submit your application and notify our office, or you will need to retake the exam.
 ETS, IELTS, and Duolingo will not send an official score report after expiration.

 Standardized test sections of your application must have one of the following to be considered complete: